ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ### Validator registry change

-A validator registry change can happen if all of the following criteria are satisfied:
+A validator registry change occurs if all of the following criteria are satisfied:

 * `state.finalized_slot > state.validator_registry_last_change_slot`
 * For every shard number `shard` in `state.shard_and_committee_for_slots`, `crosslinks[shard].slot > state.validator_registry_last_change_slot`